Accommodations for Guests with Disabilities

 An important consideration while planning your event is the accommodations your audience members with disabilities might need.
 This includes, but is not limited to, wheelchair access, making sure that handicapped entrances are unlocked and operable, and providing sign language interpretation.
 If you do receive a request for sign language interpretation for your event, please contact your organization’s Student Activities advisor.

-Kathy Sweetland is the University Disability Coordinator and can assist you with any questions you may have regarding accommodations for guests with disabilities attending your events.
-She can be reached at 275-9125.
-If Kathy happens to receive a request for wheelchair accessible seating or interpretation, she will contact Wilson Commons Student Activities Office Manager to relay that information to you or your organization’s advisor.
+The University Disability Coordinator and can assist you with any questions you may have regarding accommodations for guests with disabilities attending your events.
+They can be reached at 275-9125.
+If a request for wheelchair accessible seating or interpretation, the coordinator will contact Wilson Commons Student Activities Office Manager to relay that information to you or your organization’s advisor.

 Sign Language Interpretation